BillLeoutsakosvl346/WiseDragon/README.md

 ---

-**WiseDragon** - Where voice meets vision for intelligent assistance.
+**WiseDragon** - Where voice meets vision for intelligent, contextual assistance.